 Main idea is a difficult skill to teach.
 Many capable adults still struggle with finding the main idea of a text, differentiating between main idea and supporting details, and understanding when details from a text support or don't support the main idea.

-Below are some ideas and activities to help you as you teach main idea to your 3rd grade, 4th grade, and 5th grade students.
-There are ideas for main idea centers, a free main idea slideshow, strategies for helping students that are struggling with main idea and details, and more.
+Below are some ideas and activities to help you as you teach this difficult skill to your 3rd grade, 4th grade, and 5th grade students.
+You will find:

 The activities above address the following common core standards for 3rd grade, 4th grade, and 5th grade students:

 Determine the main idea of a text; recount the key details and explain how they support the main idea.